 11C.
-If the AF indicated to be notified of QoS Monitoring at PDU Session termination:
+When QoS monitoring is supported, and if the AF indicated to be notified of QoS Monitoring at PDU Session termination:

 11a-11b.
-When the PDU Session is terminated, the SMF invokes the Npcf_SMPolicyControl_Delete service operation by sending the HTTP POST request to the "Individual SM Policy" resource to request the PCF to delete the context of the SM related policy, and report the QoS monitoring information if received from the UPF.
+When the PDU Session is terminated, the SMF invokes the Npcf_SMPolicyControl_Delete service operation by sending the HTTP POST request to the "Individual SM Policy" resource to request the PCF to delete the context of the SM related policy, and report the QoS monitoring information, or, if the feature "QoSMonitoringFailureReport" is supported, measurement error, if received from the UPF.
 The PCF sends an HTTP POST response to the SMF.